-San Marino prides itself on the concept of time travel – to relive bygone centuries through all the senses – and this tiny country is big on its offering.
+San Marino prides itself on the concept of time travel – to relive bygone centuries through all the senses – and this tiny country is big on its offering with its Medieval Festival.

 Towers, palaces and fortification walls that pave the history of this city on a mountain ridge, whose origins lie in the disputes of neighbouring and rivalling families of Malatesta and Montefeltro during the Middle Ages that led to the fortification of villages and strategic points.

 During its festivals, San Marino likes to present them all with sensory explosion.

 The fairytale-like location brings all these recreations and rituals to life, with key monuments used as stages.
 Aside from costumed parades, music, crossbow tournaments, flag-wavers and throwers, drummers and dancers who perform in the main square every evening, the First Tower Guaita became a time machine to the Middle Ages, where the San Marino historical groups ‘I Fanciulli e la Corte di Olnan’o and ‘La Compagnia dell’Istrice’ turned the fortress into a living history of its past.

 It was here in the First Tower that medieval women beautifully braided my hair in the upper hall after a woman had read my ‘character’ in a matter of seconds by looking into my eyes and another had offered me a small cup of her delicious secret recipe mead.

 I later took to shooting arrows and had my first ever ‘flag-waving’ lesson, which is not as easy as it appears.
 This is just a sample of the typical eventful fun of ‘Medieval Days’ in San Marino.